teampheenix/StarCraft-Casting-Tool/README.md

 ## Twitch Community

 Join the [StarCraft Casting Tool Twitch Community](https://www.twitch.tv/communities/starcraftcastingtool) to find other streams that are using the StarCraft Casting Tool and promote your own stream when using it.
+If your stream is added to the StarCraft Casting Tool Twitch Community and streaming StarCraft II, it will be automatically announced on our [Discord Server](https://discord.gg/G9hFEfh).

 ## Links